rust-lang/book/second-edition/nostarch/chapter10.md

 println!("1 new tweet: {}", tweet.summary());
 ```

-This will print `1 new tweet: horse_ebooks: of course, as you probably already
+This prints: `1 new tweet: horse_ebooks: of course, as you probably already
 know, people`.

-Note that because we’ve defined the `Summarizable` trait and the `NewsArticle`
+Note that because we defined the `Summarizable` trait and the `NewsArticle` and
-and `Tweet` types all in the same `lib.rs` in Listing 10-12, they’re all in the
+`Tweet` types all in the same *lib.rs* in Listing 10-13, they’re all in the
 same scope.
-If this `lib.rs` is for a crate we’ve called `aggregator`, and
+But if this *lib.rs* is for a crate we’ve called `aggregator`, and
-someone else wants to use our crate’s functionality plus implement the
+someone else wants to use our crate’s functionality to implement the
-`Summarizable` trait on their `WeatherForecast` struct, their code would need
+`Summarizable` trait on their `WeatherForecast` struct, they would need to
-to import the `Summarizable` trait into their scope first before they could
+import the trait into their scope first before they can implement it, as shown
-implement it, like in Listing 10-13:
+in Listing 10-14:

-Filename: lib.rs
+Filename: src/lib.rs

 ```
 extern crate aggregator;